 WANTED: The innovative recycler

-In our holistic waste management system we collect all types of waste (it’s our duty while servicing the island) - from the usual recyclables (plastics, glass, cardboard, tyres, metals and more) to the very-hard-to-recyclables.
+In our holistic waste management models we collect all types of waste (it’s our duty while servicing the communities) - from the usual recyclables (plastics, glass, cardboard, tyres, metals and more) to the “very-hard-to-recyclables”.
 And there is a reason we used “hard-to” instead of “non-recyclables” - we love a challenge and we pride ourselves in finding as many options for our waste materials as possible.
-We actually spend countless hours, weeks and months trying to find solutions which might be available in another country, in another form - until we find a way.
+We actually spend countless hours, weeks and months trying to find solutions which might be available in another country, in another form - until we find a way!

 A circular economy seeks to rebuild capital, whether this is financial, manufactured, human, social or natural.
 This ensures enhanced flows of goods and services.
 The system diagram illustrates the continuous flow of technical and biological materials through the ‘value circle’.” - https://www.ellenmacarthurfoundation.org/circular-economy/

 As defined by the Ellen McArthur Foundation, the circular model is based on three principles: